 Yoo was Deputy Assistant Attorney General in the Justice Department’s Office of Legal Counsel from 2001 to 2003.
 The U.S. Court of Appeals in San Francisco said today Yoo had qualified immunity from the lawsuit because it wasn’t clear at the time he acted that Padilla was entitled to the same constitutional protections as an ordinary convicted prisoner.

 It also “was not clearly established in 2001-03” that Padilla’s alleged treatment was torture, a three-judge panel of the court said in a unanimous decision.
 The ruling overturns a decision by a federal judge in San Francisco who refused to dismiss Padilla’s lawsuit.
-Yoo is a law professor at the University of California, Berkeley (85081MF).
+Yoo is a law professor at the University of California, Berkeley (85081MF:US).

 Qualified immunity protects government officials from civil lawsuits if their conduct doesn’t violate a clearly established constitutional right that a reasonable person should have known.